 Not all instances of dislocated kneecaps are the same.
 Patellar luxation in dogs presents itself in four different ways, each of which denotes a different level of severity.
 The four types of patellar luxation are distinguished by grade, where Grade One is the least concerning and Grade Four is the most severe case of patellar luxation possible.

 Grade One is defined as the lesser of the four grades of patellar luxation severity.
-In cases of Grade One kneecap dislocation, a dog's tibia will have been rotated to a very minor degree, meaning it was dislocated minimally but not nearly as badly as you'd see in the other three grades.
+In cases of Grade One kneecap dislocation, a dog's tibia will have been rotated to a very minor degree, meaning it was dislocated minimally but not nearly as bad as you'd see in the other three grades.
 Little to no rehabilitation is needed following a case of a grade one luxating patella.
-Zero, if any, lateral deviation will be present, and the dog's bones will not have been affected by the subtle knee rotation.
+Zero, if any, the lateral deviation will be present, and the dog's bones will not have been affected by the subtle knee rotation.

 This level of severity regarding patellar luxation is what people are referring to when they mention that they popped their kneecaps back into place.
 Grade One is the only case in which the kneecap will slide back into its proper position without much effort.
 The reason for this is that the movement of the kneecap will have been minor enough that no other bones, joints, or ligaments were damaged in the process of the kneecap slightly dislocating.